Email Deliverability Β· Guide

 Authentication first: SPF, DKIM, and DMARC before connecting any inbox

 Instantly does not configure DNS records for you.
-Before connecting any inbox, every sending domain needs a valid SPF record authorizing the ESP you send through, a DKIM signature matching the domain, and a DMARC policy set to at least p=none with a monitoring email address.
+Before connecting any inbox, every sending domain needs a valid SPF record, a DKIM signature, and a DMARC policy set to at least p=none with a monitoring address.

-Teams running Instantly at scale typically use dedicated secondary domains rather than their root company domain.
-The pattern is one or two sending domains per campaign cluster, each with full authentication.
-This separates reputation risk: a single domain landing in spam does not affect campaigns running on other domains.
+Teams running Instantly at scale use dedicated secondary domains rather than their root company domain.
+One or two sending domains per campaign cluster, each with full authentication, isolates reputation risk: a single domain landing in spam does not affect other campaigns.

 ⚠️